-If a company or trust owns a unit, you can elect any of the directors.
+If a company owns a unit, you can elect any of the directors.
 If a trust owns a unit, you can elect any of the trustees.

 The people you elect will stay in their positions until the end of the next AGM.
 An eligible person can be re-elected as chair or committee member many times as they like.